ATOung/file-downloader/README.md

 ### Features
 - Download speed meter
 - Internet test
+- Pause (CTRL-C for pause)

 ### Upcoming Features
-- Add support for Racaty and Zippyshare
+- Add support for Racaty, Zippyshare and Anonfiles
 - Add features to resume and pause download

 > Please report if there is a bug on this script